 If you’re going to use it on plastic, scuff up the plastic a little bit if possible beforehand, so the surface isn’t perfectly smooth for better adhesion.

 It’s not sold in bulk as far as I can see, although once you’re finished you can buy the refill packs which are cheaper since the UV flashlight is not included.

 Is the flashlight useful for anything else?

 Yes!
-The UV flashlight is a regular UV lamp, which can be used for all sort of things like checking for counterfeit banknotes, or checking for “bodily fluids” around your home or in hotel rooms.
+The UV flashlight is a regular UV lamp, which can be used for all sorts of things like checking for counterfeit banknotes or checking for “bodily fluids” around your home or in hotel rooms.

 The flashlight provided isn’t very powerful, since it’s only designed to cure the glue, but it does the job and you can use it for other things that require a UV lamp.